MaikKlein/blog/content/post/soa-d.md

 If we want to know which client has sent the package we can just use the `remoteClients` array to find the correct `remoteClient`.
 The problem is that we need to iterate over `RemoteClient` but we are only really interested in the address field.
 That means we needlessly load all the other data like `lastReceivedPacket` even if we don't need it.

 And if you are curious how much data could be inside a `RemoteClient` in a real world application, here is the struct of [Enet Peer](https://github.com/lsalzman/enet/blob/master/include/enet/enet.h#L258).
-It might not be the fairest comparision because it is a `Peer` and not a `RemoteClient` but it should illustrate the point that your data might grow fairly large.
+It might not be the fairest comparison because it is a `Peer` and not a `RemoteClient` but it should illustrate the point that your data might grow fairly large.

 ~~~c
 typedef struct _ENetPeer